bartelsjoshuac/SAPG/CodeAnalysis.md

 Speaking at a high level, our aggregate code review led to the conclusion that openLDAP is a solid codebase that largely follows secure and tested design principles.
 Unfortunately, our limited collective knowledge of C limits our ability to discern high-quality C from low-quality C.

-Our misuse cases, assurance cases, and threat models focused on the primary LDAP interactions of BIND, ADD, DEL, MDFY, and SEARCH.However the majority of the vulnerabilities identified where found in the back end database operations.
+Our misuse cases, assurance cases, and threat models focused on the primary LDAP interactions of BIND, ADD, DEL, MDFY, and SEARCH.
+However the majority of the vulnerabilities identified where found in the back-end database operations.

 ***